-A student may request that a maximum of twelve (12) semester hours of graduate credit earned at Cameron University or other regionally accredited institutions of higher education be transferred to a graduate degree program at Cameron University.
+A student may request that a maximum of twelve (12) semester hours of graduate credit earned at Cameron University or other regionally or nationally accredited institutions of higher education be transferred to a graduate degree program at Cameron University.
 Only coursework with a grade of "A" or "B" is eligible for transfer.
-Transfer credit must have been earned within six years prior to the completion of the master's degree at Cameron University and must fit within the student's Plan of Graduate Study.
+Transfer credit must have been earned within six vears prior to the completion of the master's degree at Cameron University and must fit within the student's Plan of Graduate Study.
 Students may petition for transfer of credits after they have completed twelve (12) hours of graduate courses at Cameron University with a cumulative GPA of 3.00 or above.
 Forms may be obtained from the student's graduate advisor.
+Transcripts of record from colleges and universities accredited by HLC will be given full value.
+Transcripts of record from degree granting institutions accredited by organizations recognized by the United States Secretary of Education are subject to review and may transfer on a course-by-course basis.